ZipZaap/MobaNet/README.md

 ## :bar_chart: Dataset

-This repository expects the training/testing dat to be organized in the pre-defined manner described below.
+This repository expects the training/testing data to be organized in the pre-defined manner described below.
 Update `DATASET_DIR` in [config.yaml](configs/config.yaml) to point to your dataset root:

 * **For Training**:  `train/images` and `train/masks` must exist and contain valid `.png` files.
 * **For Inference**:  only `predict/images` is required with valid `.png` files.